 We welcome applications from across the globe.
-We expect you to be in (at least) the penultimate year of undergraduate study in a quantitative subject, and on track for a first class degree.
+You should be in (at least) the third year of undergraduate study in a quantitative subject, and on track for a first class degree.

-To apply, click the link in the top right of this page, and fill in the web form.
+To apply, please complete this web form.
 Your personal statement should indicate your academic background and interests.
 In particular, it would be advisable to answer the following questions:

 - What motivates you to undertake an internship?

 - What area(s) of probability or statistics particularly interest you?

 - In what subject areas does your academic background best equip you to carry out research?